 If you are looking to find someone in jail, you have a few options.
 If you’re not sure where to start, trying to find an inmate may feel overwhelming.
 So before you start Google searching every jail in your area, let’s walk through the basics.

-First, we’ll walk through how to find out if someone is currently in jail.
-As well as the best way to find which jail or federal prison they’re in.
+We’ll walk through how to find out if someone is currently in jail and explore the best way to find which jail or federal prison they’re in.

 There are several reasons why you might need to find out if someone is in jail.
 Oftentimes, people know someone who was arrested and they want to know if they are still incarcerated.